atsphinx/goto-top/docs/demo.rst

 Of course, you can scroll to top of page manually.

 Please right side of page,
-There is a button written "Back to top" and you can scroll to top easily by click it.
+There is a button image that is designed "arrow-up" and title "Back to top", and you can scroll to top easily by click it.